Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 Gittes’ tie is printed with a series of reddish-brown Deco swirls on a mustard gold silk ground.
 He ties it in a four-in-hand and wears it slightly long for 1937 as it hangs down to the waist line of his lower rise trousers.
 It fastens into place at mid-torso with a gold tie bar.

-Gittes wears a pair of cognac brown suede 5-eyelet short-wing oxford borgues with tan socks that nicely match the leg line of his khakis.
-A decade later, chukka boots (or desert boots) would come into popularity and likely would’ve been worn by Gittes had the story been set fifteen years later.
-Of course, that’s only speculation, but I think desert boots would work equally as well with this outfit.
+Gittes wears a pair of cognac brown suede 5-eyelet short-wing oxford brogues with tan socks that nicely match the leg line of his khakis.
+Though they would have been anachronistic for this particular setting, suede desert boots would also be a suitable and effective companion with this outfit.

 Gittes extends the earth tones and desert palette to his accessories, as he should.
 His fedora is brown felt with a wide brown grosgrain ribbon and a high pinched crown.
 It’s an awfully sunny day so the relatively short-brimmed hat needs some help; Gittes also dons a pair of simple rimless sunglasses with brown round lenses held into place by thin gold arms.